LukasForst/LukasForst/README.md

 # Hi 👋
 I'm [Lukas](https://lukas.forst.dev) - a senior software engineer passionate about building useful stuff.

 My `day_job` is designing & implementing edge computing platform for a CDN.
-So I make Wasm go brrrr under 40 Tbps of traffic.
+I make Wasm go brrrr under 50 Tbps of traffic on 1.5k+ servers.
 I'm essentially modifying Nginx code to be able to execute Wasm __fast__.
 Using Rust, C and Lua.

 For the past six years of my professional experience, I have worked mainly with